2025 Regional Economic Outlook

 Navigating Economic Uncertainty Through Regional Collaboration

 In times of economic uncertainty—with falling markets, evolving tariff policies, and an increasingly unstable labor force—regional collaboration and cross-sector dialogue are more important than ever.
-Join us on May 1st as we explore the future of the Central Coast economy through powerful conversations and timely insights.

-Dive into the policies shaping the future of our workforce and education systems with voices from UC Santa Cruz, Cabrillo College, and the Santa Cruz County Office of Education.
+We explored the policies shaping the future of our workforce and education systems with voices from UC Santa Cruz, Cabrillo College, and the Santa Cruz County Office of Education.

-Explore how initiatives like Regions Rise Together, Uplift Central Coast, and the Monterey Bay Tech Hub are fostering resilience and opportunity across the region—with insights from housing advocates, early childhood leaders, and workforce development experts.
+We learned how initiatives like Regions Rise Together, Uplift Central Coast, and the Monterey Bay Tech Hub are fostering resilience and opportunity across the region—with insights from housing advocates, early childhood leaders, and workforce development experts.

 WELCOME ADDRESS